- Acorns contain a tannin, which is an acid.

 Acorns contain gallontannin, which is an acid.

-This acid is in the hard outer shell of the acorn.
+This tannic acid is in the hard outer shell of the acorn.

 If the dog chews the acorn this releases the acid and the dog may become sick.

-Signs that a dog may be sick from eating acorns are can include vomiting, diarrhea, and stomach cramping.
+Signs that a dog may be sick from eating a lot of acorns are can include:

-In severe cases, acorns can cause kidney failure in dogs.
+In severe, very rare cases, acorns can cause serious health issues like kidney failure in dogs.

 How Many Acorns Are Toxic To Dogs?

-Now, if you are reading this and starting to panic because you saw your dog eat an acorn over the weekend, take a breath, most likely they will be fine.
+Now, if you are reading this and starting to panic because you saw your dog eat a single acorn over the weekend, take a breath, most likely they will be fine.